leanonruthie/RYK-Module-06-08-16-22/README.md

 WHEN I insert an exact city name
-THEN I am able to browse its current weather followed by its 5-day forecast WHEN I view information like temperature, the humidity, the wind speed, and the UV index THEN I can specifically focus on the the temperature, the humidity, the wind speed, and the UV index WHEN I view the UV index
+THEN I am able to browse its current weather followed by its 5-day forecast WHEN I view information like temperature, the humidity, the wind speed, and the UV index THEN the UV index changes color depending on the condition WHEN I view the search history
-THEN it changes color depending on the condition
-WHEN I view the search history
 THEN I can click on any of the past buttons to see their current condition followed by 5-day forecast
 ```